gilnam74/vex-sneppet/Python-snippets.md

 # Introduction
-Here you can find small code chunks to perform miscellaneous tasks in Houdini
+Here you can find small code chunks to perform miscellaneous tasks in Houdini.

+You can explore the node parameters with Python Shel.
+Create any node and tweak its parameters, run Python Shell.
+Type `node = ` and drag your node to Python Shell, press enter.
+Type `print node.asCode()`

 ## Snippets
 ##### Get node from the scene